agata-miko/clima/README.md

 # clima

-A project from the Udemy course 'The Complete Flutter Development Bootcamp with Dart' by Angela Yu.
+Complete Flutter App Development Bootcamp with Dart | 29h | dr Angela Yu

-## description
+Concepts: async, APIs, HTTP, JSON parsing

 A weather app using the GPS data from the mobile phone and getting live data from the Internet by the API call.